cmmvio/cmmv-docs-en/6-View/9-Vue3.md

 ## Configuration

-Update your `.cmmv.config.js` to include the `@cmmv/vue` module.
+Update your `.cmmv.config.cjs` to include the `@cmmv/vue` module.
 Remove any direct Vue 3 or TailwindCSS configurations from the `view` section, as those responsibilities now lie with the frontend tooling.

 ```javascript
 module.exports = {